 Do you have an existing online marketing team?
-Or, do you think your current team needs to be restructured based on a new strategy, or increased goals for the year?
+Or, do you think your current team needs to be restructured based on a new strategy.
+Or increased goals for the year?

-strengths and weaknesses, and make sure that every job has a solid owner who’s responsible for all the moving parts.
+Your online marketing team, or marketing automation team, has the potential to be a strong asset to your company.
+Based on how you organise your team, you can play to everyone’s strengths and weaknesses.
+Make sure that every job has a solid owner who’s responsible for all the moving parts.
 With a solidly structured team, you’ll be sure to meet your marketing goals for the year, and increase your sales and revenue.

 Here are some of the most vital roles that you should consider for your marketing automation team.
 This may not represent a full team.
-Especially for a bigger company, but it’s a start, especially if this team structure is new for your business.
+Especially for a bigger company.
+But it’s a start, especially if this team structure is new for your business.

 A marketing specialist can focus their time and energy on creating campaigns, tracking new areas of the business to tap into, and designing, writing and developing content for each campaign, whether it be email, web or social media based.
 A bigger company might have several marketing specialists to take care of the amount of work that this position requires, but at least one is necessary to ensure that your company’s campaigns are well taken care of.

-team structure by adding email specialists, social media specialists, content writers, managers and other roles to make sure that the job is done well.
+These key roles can be built upon in many ways.
+These are examples of a core team to help manage your company’s marketing automation goals.
+You can absolutely expand on this team structure by adding email specialists, social media specialists, content writers, managers and other roles to make sure that the job is done well.
 But, this is a good place to start, especially if your system is just getting off of the ground.